asfopoo/closest_pairs/README.md

 - To run this file use $ python graph_avg_run.py
 - You will be prompted how many inputs you would like to run
 - The program will run 10 times using the given input and calculate the average computations
+- I suggest keeping the inputs small as it may take a while